Gkcloud5/Better-future/03-Learning/Network/04-CDN/Cache in network.md

 ### DNS Caching:

 * It takes place on DNS servers.
-* The servers store recent DNS lookup in their cache so that they do not have q
+* The servers store recent DNS lookup in their cache so that they do not have query nameservers and can instantly reply with the IP address of a domain.